anagha-google/s8s-spark-mlops-lab/10-lab-guide/Module-01-Provisioning.md

 6. Be sure to check out section 3 for glitches/nuances and workarounds.

 **For the best lab experience:**<br>
-1. Browse the services set up in the order detailed in the table in section 1 below.
+1. Post deployment, browse the services set up in the order detailed in the table in section 1 below.
 This will give you a sound understanding of the setup.
 2. Read the lab guide for all the modules before trying out so you understand what its about.

 ## 1. Details about the environment that is setup by this module